 Partnerships Not Projects

-In our roles as project managers, production managers or account strategists, we are the client’s main champion, while still being an advocate for our agency’s needs.
-We aren’t here to do the work for the client or have non-productive meetings to discuss why something didn’t work (even though we may want to).
-We are here to provide the services the client needs, while using the opportunity to learn from each other, so that the relationship is a solid partnership.
+In our position as project managers, production managers or account strategists, we have two important roles: the first is to be the client’s main champion.
+This can range from providing guidance on issues, being a resource to review ideas, or the person pushing the client to keep on track to meet a deadline.
+The second important role we fill is to be an advocate for your agency’s needs.
+We aren’t here to do the work for the client or have non-productive meetings to discuss why something didn’t work.
+We must find a balance to provide the services the client needs, while using the opportunity to learn from each other, so that the relationship is a solid partnership.

 Transparency is Key